evilworks/nppsync/readme.md

 In Chrome open options page of the extension and under "Address Map" add new address.
 In the left input add an `http://` address (ex. `http://localhost/project/`).
 In the right input add (local) filesystem path of the corresponding http address (ex. `D:\www\project\`).
-Opne any page under "`http://localhost/project/`" in Chrome and you will see an icon appears in OmniBox.
+Open any page under "`http://localhost/project/`" in Chrome and you will see an icon appears in OmniBox.
 Red means disabled, Green - enabled.
 Click the icon to enable the extension then edit any source file from "`D:\www\project\`" folder in notepad++; Chrome auto-refreshes on changes.